Get Hard: Release

+Reception

 Box office

-Get Hard grossed $90.4 million in the U.S. and Canada, and $21.3 million in other territories for a worldwide total of $111.7 million against a budget of $40 million.
+Get Hard grossed $90.4 million in the United States and Canada, and $21.3 million in other territories for a worldwide total of $111.7 million against a budget of $40 million.
 (Other reports put the budget at $44 million.
 The film also received $12.3 million in tax incentives for filming in Louisiana.)

 In its opening weekend, the film grossed $33.8 million, coming in second place at the box office behind Home ($52.1 million).
 It was Ferrell's third-highest opening for a live-action film, behind Talladega Nights: The Ballad of Ricky Bobby ($47 million) and The Other Guys ($35.5 million), and was passed the following December by Daddy's Home ($38.7 million).

 Critical response

 Get Hard has received generally negative reviews, with many critics citing the film's overuse of racial jokes.
 On Rotten Tomatoes, the film has an approval rating of 28% based on 186 reviews, with an average rating of 4.40/10.
 The site's critical consensus reads, "A waste of two fine funnymen, Get Hard settles for tired and offensive gags instead of tapping into its premise's boundary-pushing potential."
-On Metacritic the film has a weighted average score of 34 out of 100, based on reviews from 43 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a weighted average score of 34 out of 100, based on reviews from 43 critics, indicating "generally unfavorable" reviews.
 CinemaScore polls conducted during the opening weekend recorded that audiences gave Get Hard an average grade of "B" on an A+ to F scale.

 Richard Corliss of Time magazine wrote: "Laughter trumps political fairness, and Get Hard made me laugh at, and with, situations I hadn’t thought could tickle me.
 The movie has a warm heart beating under its seemingly scabrous shell."

 The film was criticized for its gay panic jokes and homophobia.